All About Reproduction in Fish

 Other specimens change sex during their lifetime, which is called sequential or consecutive hermaphroditism.
 Thus, they may first mature as males (protandric) or as females (protogynous).
 Here we can cite the gilthead sea bream (Sparus aurata), which is male for the first two years of life and after 3 years becomes female.

 Reproduction by parthenogenesis in fish consists of females laying eggs from unfertilized eggs.
 However, certain species need to mate with a male of a related species in order for embryonic development to begin.
 Thus, the offspring are identical to the mother.
 An example of this is the amazon molly (Poecilia formosa).

 Similarly, fish have developed 3 ways to achieve reproductive success:

-- Oviparity: This refers to the laying of eggs, a practice carried out by most fish.
-For this purpose, fertilization is external, i.e. outside the mother’s body, once spawning has taken place.
-However, there are few oviparous fish with internal fertilization.
-It’s the most common, occurring in trout (Salmonidae) and tilapia (Oreochromis), as examples of commercial fish.
+- Oviparity: It refers to the laying of eggs, a practice carried out by most fish.
+For this, fertilization is external, that is, outside the mother’s body, once the spawning is complete.
+Although, in the same way, there are few oviparous with internal fertilization.
+However, the first is the most common and occurs in trout (Salmoninae) and tilapia (Oreochromis), as examples of commercial fish.